 Inquiétude de société: Les aliments d’aujourd’hui sont-ils moins nutritifs qu’avant?

-You may have read or heard that the foods of today are less nutritious than those of yesteryear.
-Have you wondered if it's a rumor, or if it's true Should we eat more fruits, vegetables andgrains to have the same nutrients?
+You may have already read or heard that today's foods are less nutritious than those of the past.
+Have you wondered if this is a rumor, or if it is founded?
+Should we eat more fruits, vegetables, and grains to have the same nutrients?

 Studies published in the early 2000s compared the seeds used in the past with those of today.
-These studies report that some foods today are actually less nutritious.
+These studies report that some of today's foods are indeed less nutritious.

 In general, three hypotheses are proposed to explain these nutritional differences: